Humanizr/Humanizer/readme.md

     DateTime.UtcNow.AddHours(-30).Humanize() => "yesterday"

+Humanizer supports local as well as UTC dates and you could also inject the "current" date if you want to.
+Here is the API signature:

+    public static string Humanize(this DateTime input, bool utcDate = true, DateTime? now = null)

+For dates Humanizer also supports localization.

 ##What else?##
 This is just a baseline and you can use this to simplify your day to day job.
 For example, in Asp.Net MVC we keep chucking <code>Display</code> attribute on ViewModel properties so <code>HtmlHelper</code> can generate correct labels for us; but, just like enums, in vast majority of cases we just need a space between the words in property name - so why not use string.Humanizer for that?!